ksfikas/Diavgeia-Browser-Extension/README.md

-# Diavgeia-Chrome-Extension
+# Diavgeia-Browser-Extension
-A simple (yet hope to add more functionality) chrome extension for the Greek Diavgeia program
+A simple (yet hope to add more functionality) browser extension for the Greek Diavgeia program